-The next step is to create two Custom Fields on an Opportunity record:
+Step 2: is to create two Custom Fields on an Opportunity record:

 The first Custom Field is to hold the telephone number for the primary contact so simply create a text field called Telephone Number.
 (Start > Configuration > Customisation > Record Types > Opportunities > Custom Fields > New Custom Field.)